finejuly/kapre2keras/README.md

 # Usage

-- For the details about parameters, please refer Kapre.
+- For the details about the parameters, please refer Kapre.

 ```
 from kapre2keras.melspectrogram import Melspectrogram